 Berkeley Police Department Investigations Division

 The BPD Investigations Division was formed in September of 2010 as a result of a departmental reorganization.
-Captain Andrew Greenwood is the overall Division Commander.
+Captain Dave Frankel is the overall Division Commander.
 Most division personnel are selected for their assignments based on a solid work ethic, knowledge of crime in our city and skill at dealing with people before being assigned to one of the several individual work units.
 Their collective mission is to identify criminals and present prosecutable cases to the Alameda County District Attorney (DA) conduct other special investigations as assigned, identify and collect evidence, analyze crime trends, track repeat offenders, investigate fatal traffic collisions and enforce all traffic and parking laws.

 «Crimes Against Persons